git pre-commit Hooks for Python

 While I try to do a good job of formatting as I code, I wanted to ensure that my code is

 consistently formatted.
-To that end, I decided to use black
+To that end, I decided to use black.
+It follow an

 opinionated coding style; there is little that can be tweaked.
 Thus the allusion to